foundersandcoders/old-coursebook/patterns/week1/making-and-merging-pull-requests.md

 To merge on Github:
 1. click on pull requests
-2. click in to your specific pull request.
+2. click in to your specific pull request

 To merge locally:
 1. git checkout branch name